Topology-dependent density optima for efficient simultaneous network exploration: Results

-We employ a symmetric exclusion process of $M$ parallel searchers on a network with $N$ vertices.
+We employ a symmetric exclusion process of $M$ parallel searchers on a network with $N$ vertices (where ${M<N}$).
 First, an initial configuration of searchers is generated uniformly at random with each searcher occupying its own node.
-The searchers then perform mutually-excluding continuous-time random walks, each having mean waiting time $\tau = 1$ after rescaling, evaluated by Monte Carlo simulation as follows.
-After waiting time $T \sim \text{Exp}(M)$, a searcher is selected uniformly at random.
-An adjacent node is then picked uniformly at random; if the node is vacant the searcher moves there, and if not the move is aborted.
+The searchers then perform mutually-excluding continuous-time random walks (CTRWs) with i.i.d.\ exponential waiting times of mean $\tau = 1$.
+When a searcher attempts to move, an adjacent node is picked uniformly at random; if the node is vacant the searcher moves there, and if not the move is aborted.
 Let $T_r^i$ be the time for searcher $i$ to first visit $r$ distinct nodes.
-In practice our time statistics, $T_r^i$, are computed as the number of attempted jumps rescaled by the average waiting time $1/M$, which is sufficient when computing the first moments as we do here.
-We define the parallel cover time $\mathcal{C}_M = \text{max}_{1\leq i \leq M} \{T_N^i \}$ as the time for all $M$ searchers to each visit all $N$ nodes, and the expectation $\langle \mathcal{C}_M \rangle$ to be taken simultaneously over the space of all initial configurations and random walk instances~\footnote{Note this is contrary to the usual single-searcher cover time, where a maximum over initial position is taken~\cite{LovaszRWonGraphs}; here, this maximisation is combinatorially intractable on most networks when $M \gg 1$, and our definition allows us to consider topological effects removed from any influence of initial conditions.}.
-We then define the APCT, $\mathcal{S}_M = \langle \mathcal{C}_M \rangle / M$, as the averaged per-searcher time taken for each searcher to visit every node in the network.
-The APCT quantifies the economy of scale in parallel searching: if $\langle \mathcal{C}_M \rangle < M\mathcal{S}_1$ for some $M>1$ there is an efficiency gain in the parallel search strategy beyond the simple serial search strategy.
+(In practice we evaluate $T_r^i$ by counting the number of attempted jumps made by all parallel searchers until walker~$i$ visits the $r$-th distinct site and rescaling by the average waiting time $1/M$.
+This is equivalent to describing the CTRW by a discrete-time random walk with time step $1/M$ which is sufficient when seeking only first moments as we do here.)
+We define the parallel cover time $\mathcal{C}_M = \text{max}_{1\leq i \leq M} \{T_N^i \}$ as the time for all $M$ searchers to each visit all $N$ nodes, and the expectation $\langle \mathcal{C}_M \rangle$ to be taken simultaneously over the space of all initial configurations and random walk instances.
+(This is contrary to the usual cover time, where a maximum over initial position is taken~\cite{LovaszRWonGraphs}.
+Here, this is combinatorially intractable on most networks when $M \gg 1$, and our definition allows us to consider topological effects removed from any influence of initial conditions.)
+The APCT, $\mathcal{S}_M = \langle \mathcal{C}_M \rangle / M$, then quantifies the economy of scale in parallel searching: if $\langle \mathcal{C}_M \rangle < M\mathcal{S}_1$ for some $M>1$ there is an efficiency gain in parallel searching beyond the simple serial search strategy.
 For a given network, let $M^*$ be the optimal number of searchers, that is, the $M$ for which $\mathcal{S}_M$ is minimised, and let $\rho^* = M^*/N$ be the equivalent optimal density.
+For numerical techniques, see Methods.